 Without a mutually agreed-upon system for planning, writing, and scheduling content every week, you can find yourself in a pile of missed deadlines, unedited blog posts, and a fair amount of team tension.

-There's no such thing as a perfect editorial calendar -- it all depends on the needs of your team.
-Nonetheless, there are a number of questions you should ask yourself to determine what your editorial calendar should look like.
+There's no such thing as a perfect editorial calendar — it all depends on the needs of your team.
+Nonetheless, there are several questions you should ask yourself to determine what your editorial calendar should look like.
 These include:

 - How frequently are you publishing content?
 Do you have stuff going live every day?
 Once a week?
 Perhaps multiple times a day?
-Finding out how often you publish can tell you how best to visualize your editorial calendar on a regular basis.
+Finding out how often you publish can tell you how best to visualize your editorial calendar regularly.

 - Do you create more than one type of content?
 If you upload as many videos to YouTube as you publish articles to your company blog, your editorial calendar will need to distinguish between the two.

 - How many people will use this editorial calendar?
 The best editorial calendars allow multiple people to brainstorm, collaborate, and provide feedback on assignments in real-time — directly on the calendar.